spryker/spryker-docs/docs/scos/user/features/202108.0/mailing-and-notifications-feature-overview.md

   - /docs/en/mailing-notifications-feature-overview
 ---

-The *Mailing & Notifications* feature allows you to manage newsletters and notifications.
+The *Mailing & Notifications* feature lets you manage newsletters and notifications.

 ## Newsletter subscriptions